 - Attractive returns – Like all stocks, major indexes will fluctuate.
 But over time indexes have made solid returns, such as the S&P 500’s long-term record of about 10 percent annually.
 That doesn’t mean index funds make money every year, but over long periods of time that’s been the average return.

-Investors like index funds because they offer immediate diversification.
+- Diversification – Investors like index funds because they offer immediate diversification.
 With one purchase, investors can own a wide swath of companies.

-For example, one share of an index fund based on the S&P 500 provides ownership in hundreds of companies, while a share of Nasdaq-100 fund offers exposure to about 100 companies.
+One share of an index fund based on the S&P 500 provides ownership in hundreds of companies, while a share of Nasdaq-100 fund offers exposure to about 100 companies.

-While some funds such as S&P 500 index funds allow you to own companies across industries, others allow exposure to a specific industry, country or even investing style (say, dividend stocks).
+While some funds such as S&P 500 or Nasdaq-100 index funds allow you to own companies across industries, other funds own only a specific industry, country or even investing style (say, dividend stocks).

-The list below includes S&P 500 index funds from a variety of companies tracking a variety of broadly diversified indexes and it includes some of the lowest-cost funds trading on the public markets.
-When it comes to an index fund like this, one of the most important factors in your total return is cost.
-Included are two mutual funds and three ETFs:
+The list below includes index funds from a variety of companies tracking a variety of broadly diversified indexes and it includes some of the lowest-cost funds you can buy and sell on the public markets.
+When it comes to index funds like these, one of the most important factors in your total return is cost.
+Included are three mutual funds and seven ETFs: